Autodesk/hubble/README.md

    You may want to bookmark this URL to conveniently access the dashboard of Hubble Enterprise.
 1. [Configure the updater component](updater/README.md).

+## Known Issues

+* The [Git Traffic chart](https://autodesk.github.io/hubble/housekeeping-git-traffic) generates wrong results with GitHub Enterprise 2.11.0 as GitHub changed the rotation of the relevant log file from daily to weekly.
+We reported the problem and hope they fix it soon.

 ## Contributing

 Review [the contributing guidelines](CONTRIBUTING.md) before you consider working on Hubble Enterprise and proposing contributions.